Code-Institute-Submissions/ScalesandTailsMP1/README.md

 # Scales and Tails
 # Reptile Information

-This website is a hobby i am passionate about which is reptiles.
+This website is about a hobby i am passionate about, reptiles.
 I want to show people that reptiles can be kept as pets I personally have had reptiles since i was younger and always found them facinating from lizards to snakes, Alot of people that dont like reptiles say they dont show any affection to there owners but in fact these people are wrong as i have snakes and lizards which all have there own personality and affection to me as there owner.
 I have crested geckos which when they see me in the room thet come